anassasp/whack-a-mole/README.md

 # whack-a-mole

 ## About
 A simple whack-a-mole game app.
+The main objectives of developing this app is to learn React Hooks.
 ## Stack technology used:
 * HTML & CSS + React JS